Dolph Ziggler

-Nicholas Theodore Nemeth (born July 27, 1980) is an American professional wrestler and stand-up comedian.
-He is currently signed to WWE under the ring name Dolph Ziggler, where he performs on the Raw brand.
+Nicholas Theodore Nemeth (born July 27, 1980) is an American professional wrestler.
+He is signed to Total Nonstop Action Wrestling (TNA), where he performs under his real name, stylized as Nic Nemeth.
+He also makes occasional appearances on the independent circuit.
+He is best known for his tenure in WWE from 2004 to 2023, where he performed under the ring names Nicky and Dolph Ziggler.
+Known for his in-ring ability and versatility, Nemeth is regarded by peers and legends as one of the most talented wrestlers in the world.

-After a prolific career in amateur wrestling, where he established several school records for Kent State University, Nemeth signed a developmental contract with WWE in 2004 and was sent to Ohio Valley Wrestling (OVW), where he wrestled under his real name.
+After a career in amateur wrestling, where he established several school records for Kent State University, Nemeth signed a developmental contract with WWE in 2004 and was sent to Ohio Valley Wrestling (OVW), where he wrestled under his real name.
 He was promoted to WWE's Raw brand shortly afterwards in 2005, playing the caddie sidekick to Kerwin White.
-He was sent back to OVW shortly afterwards, being given the name Nicky and joining the cheerleading-themed Spirit Squad, who debuted on RAW in January 2006 and won the World Tag Team Championship once before returning to OVW that November.
-In September 2007, Nemeth was assigned to Florida Championship Wrestling (FCW), where he won the FCW Florida Tag Team Championship twice, with Brad Allen and later Gavin Spears.
+He was sent back to OVW shortly afterwards, being given the name Nicky and joining the cheerleading-themed Spirit Squad, who debuted on RAW in January 2006 and won the World Tag Team Championship once before returning to development.

-Upon his return to the main roster in September 2008, Nemeth was repackaged as Dolph Ziggler.
-Since then, he has held the World Heavyweight Championship twice, the NXT Championship once, the Intercontinental Championship six times, the United States Championship twice, the Raw Tag Team Championship twice, and the SmackDown Tag Team Championship once.
-Overall in WWE, Nemeth has held 15 total championships, including three world championships.
+After working in OVW and Florida Championship Wrestling (FCW), he returned to the main roster, repackaged as Dolph Ziggler, in September 2008.
+Since then, he held the World Heavyweight Championship twice, the NXT Championship once, the Intercontinental Championship six times, the United States Championship twice, the Raw Tag Team Championship twice, and the SmackDown Tag Team Championship once.
 His other accomplishments include becoming the sole survivor of two Survivor Series elimination matches and the 2012 Money in the Bank winner as well as headlining multiple WWE pay-per-view events.
+Nemeth was released from WWE in September 2023, ending his 19-year run with the company.

+After WWE, Nemeth would debut on the independent circuit using his real name.
+In January 2024, he would make his debut in New Japan Pro-Wrestling (NJPW) appearing in the crowd, alongside his younger brother Ryan, at Wrestle Kingdom 18, and made his TNA debut at 2024's Hard To Kill.
+One month later, he won the IWGP Global Heavyweight Championship, his first major non-WWE championship, in his NJPW debut match.
+On April 27, at Triplemanía XXXII, he won the vacant AAA Mega Championship.
+Three months later on July 20, he would win the TNA World Championship at that year's Slammiversary.
+In 2025, he would win the TNA World Tag Team Championship for the first time with Ryan.